cmeiklejohn/cmeiklejohn.github.io/_posts/2019-05-23-stateful-serverless-database-example.markdown

 }
 ```

 With each of these requests, the ```WaitForCompletionOrCreateCheckStatusResponseAsync``` call will wait the maximum amount of time for the request to finish, and if the request hasn't finished, will return a URL containing the location to poll waiting for completion.
+If you prefer to poll, ```await starter.CreateCheckStatusResponseAsync``` will return a response to the user containing the poll URL.
+Again, since durable functions are guaranteed to execute, clients can poll the URL continuously until the operation completes.

 ```c#
 public class WriteOperation